error-wtf/ssz-metric-pure/06_FINDINGS_G79_CYGNUS_TESTS.md

 - **Observed:** Spitzer/Herschel data ✅
 - **Status:** ALREADY CONFIRMED in existing data!

-**Bedeutung:** SSZ predicted structure that was ALREADY THERE in archival data - retroactive confirmation!
+**Significance:** SSZ predicted structure that was ALREADY THERE in archival data - retroactive confirmation!

 ---